krishanthk/python-workshop-2015-slides/session.1/slides.md

 - First release in 1989
 - Python 2.0 released in 2000, focus on community backed process
 - Python 3.0 released in 2008, backwards incompatible

 ---
+title: PyHistory
+subtitle: The scourge of Python 3 (sort of)
+build_lists: true

+- The latest version, first released in 2008
+- Backwards incompatible, in order to solve some longer standing 'issues'
+- Disparity of new users vs legacy users
+- As yet, somewhat unresolved, we really should be moving there eventually

+---